 The inferior mediastinum is the box-shaped space in the mediastinum below the transthoracic plane of Ludwig between the wedge-shaped superior mediastinum above and the diaphragm and inferior thoracic aperture below.
 There are no physical structures that divide the superior and inferior mediastin...

-The inferior mesenteric artery (IMA) is an anterior branch of the abdominal aorta that supplies the hindgut.
-It is the smallest of the three anterior branches of the abdominal aorta.
+The inferior mesenteric artery (IMA) is one of the three non-paired major visceral arteries in the abdominal cavity arising from the abdominal aorta and supplying the hindgut.
+It is the smallest of the three anterior visceral branches of the abdominal aorta.

 Inferior mesenteric artery aneurysms are among the rarest of all visceral artery aneurysms.